-AMY GOODMAN: Can you tell us about your decision to defy the law?
+AMY GOODMAN: Well, can you tell us about your decision to defy the law?
 Do you see it as doing that?

-AMY GOODMAN: What does it mean?
-You have plead not guilty?
+AMY GOODMAN: So, what does it mean?
+You have pled not guilty?

-AMY GOODMAN: Why are you being charged in a way that the other mayors in Oregon and San Francisco are not?
+AMY GOODMAN: Why are you being charged in a way that the other mayors, in Oregon, in San Francisco, are not?

-JASON WEST: Because there’s a clause in — this is the D.A.'s contention — there's a clause in the Domestic Relations Office says if a wedding is solemnized and the person that solemnized knows that the people involved don’t have a license, that’s a misdemeanor.
-And I have been charged with 19 counts of marrying people knowing they didn’t have a license.
+MAYOR JASON WEST: Because there’s a clause in — and this is the DA’s contention.
+There’s a clause in the Domestic Relations Law that says if a wedding is solemnized and the person who solemnizes it knows the people involved don’t have a license, that’s a misdemeanor.
+And I’ve been charged with 19 counts of marrying people, knowing they didn’t have a license.
 It’s interesting that not one person has challenged the legality of the marriages themselves.
-They’re charging the fact that I shouldn’t perform more of them.
-But no one, there’s no lawsuits, and no question in the press that these people are legally married in New York State.
+They’re charging me with the fact that I shouldn’t perform more of them.
+But no one is — there’s no lawsuits and no question in the press that these people are legally married in New York state.

-AMY GOODMAN: Who are some of the people that you have married?
+AMY GOODMAN: Who are some of the people that you’ve married?

-JASON WEST: My good friends, Billiam and Major Jeffrey McGowan were the first couple.
-Jeffrey is a retired major in the U.S. Army, he served in the 82nd Airborne during the first Gulf War.
+MAYOR JASON WEST: My good friends Billiam and Major Jeffrey McGowan were the first couple.
+Jeffrey is a retired major in the U.S. Army.
+He served in the 82nd Airborne during the first Gulf War.
 Three of the couples had children.
-One of the most touching moments was one of the couples had a daughter, Rebecca, who is seven years old, dressed all in white as the flower girl and walked through 500 strangers and the national media throwing flowers in front of her two moms before they were married.
-The final couple I married is, one of whom name I cannot remember at the moment — I just met most of them that morning — was a survivor of the World Trade Center bombings.
+One of the most touching moments was one of the couples had a daughter, Rebecca, who is 7 years old and who was dressed all in white as a flower girl and walked through 500 strangers and the national media, throwing flowers in front of her two moms before they were married.
+The final couple I married was — one of whom whose name I can’t remember at the moment — I just met most of them that morning — was a survivor of the World Trade Center bombings.
 He was pulled out of the towers five minutes before they collapsed and had to be helped to the stage.
 He had difficulty walking.

 AMY GOODMAN: When do you go to trial?

-JASON WEST: I’ve been told three weeks, as far as I know.
-I was arraigned on Wednesday and I go back in three weeks.
+MAYOR JASON WEST: I’ve been told three weeks, as far as I know.
+I was arraigned on Wednesday, and I go back in three weeks.

 AMY GOODMAN: What is the sentence you face?

-JASON WEST: A fine, and that’s all.
-There’s a potential for jail time, but the District Attorney has said he’s not interested in pursuing that.
+MAYOR JASON WEST: A fine, and that’s all.
+There’s the potential for jail time, but the district attorney has said he’s not interested in pursuing that.
 So, at this point, I’m just facing a fine.

-AMY GOODMAN: I met with John Shields, the Mayor of Nyack Wednesday morning.
-He announced that he was going to do the same.
-I think he has since shifted.
-He’s spoken to some lawyers who have suggested that — the mayor of Nyack himself is gay — and he went down to his own town hall and requested a marriage license for himself and his partner, and was denied, and got that in writing.
-The denial was based on the sex of the couples involved.
+MAYOR JASON WEST: I met with John Shields, the mayor of Nyack, Wednesday morning.
+And he announced that day that he was going to do the same.
+I think he’s since shifted.
+He’s spoken to some lawyers who had suggested that — the mayor of Nyack himself is gay, and he went down to his own town hall and requested a marriage license for himself and his partner, and was denied and got that in writing, that the denial was based on the sex of the couples involved.

-AMY GOODMAN: We’re going to have to leave it there.
+AMY GOODMAN: Well, we’re going to have to leave it there.

-AMY GOODMAN: We want to thank you very much.
+AMY GOODMAN: I want to thank you very much.